 Along with Prof. Kate McDonald (History, UC Santa Barbara), Prof. Ambaras directs Bodies and Structures: Deep-mapping Modern East Asian History.
 This multi-year digital project brings together scholars of early modern and modern East and Southeast Asia to interrogate the spatial history of this region from the seventeenth to the twenty-first centuries.
 Bodies and Structures 1.0 was launched in January 2019.
 Version 2.0 is currently in development.

 Prof. Ambaras is co-founder of and NCSU representative to the Triangle Center for Japanese Studies.

 Modern Japan and its empire; social history of imperialism and colonialism; spatial history and mobilities; urban history; deviance and social problems; gender.

 Collaborative research projects:

-- Bodies and Structures: Deep-mapping the Spaces of Japanese History, 2016-2020 (projected).
+- Bodies and Structures: Deep-mapping Modern East Asian History.
 Co-organizer with Prof. Kate McDonald (History, UC Santa Barbara).
+2016-2023 (projected).

 - Comprehensive Research Project on Mobility and Social Integration in Twentieth-Century East Asia, Japan Society for the Promotion of Science, Grants-in-Aid for Scientific Research (project director: Shinzo Araragi, Sophia University, Tokyo, Japan), 2013-2018.